zakuArbor/proxyAuth/doc/week04/week_4.md

     * Fixed bugs with auto-lockout, added 10s timer for auto lock-out.
     * Made file descriptors in recv loop unblocking

 * Arslan Qamar
-    *
+    * Worked on closing the android socket, once the connection with server is severed and Android background services, mainly implementing the Intent services Issue #08.
-    * Worked on closing the android socket, once the connection with server is severed and Android bacground services, mainly implementing the Intent services.
+    * Fixing other minor bugs within the app.

 * Anurag Bist
    * Implemented Android app's ability to receive messages from C server